ThalesGroup/ConceptBERT/kilbert/README.md

 | from_pretrained  | same pre-trained Bert model (OK-VQA) as step2 |
 | task  |  task = 42 OKVQA is used |

-Note: In the job templates, `--tasks 0` means VQA dataset and `--tasks 42` means OK-VQA dataset.

-Note: The validation step 3 generates a json file ("val_result.json") that will be used in the evaluation.

 ## Evaluation